Amit Dutta: Nainsukh (2010)

-Max Goldberg of San Francisco Film Society observes that the film pays close attention to the finesse of Naisukh's brushwork and his observant images of the patron's more informal moments like smoking and beard-trimming.
-He adds that "When the filmmaker reconstructs one of Nainsukh's more complexly staged scenes—as in the hunting of a tiger clutching its human prey—his cinematic technique of isolating different elements of a single scene evokes the dynamic register of imagination and realism animating the artist's deceptively flat pictures".

-Other works
+Other Works

-After graduating from the film school in 2004, he spent many months interviewing painters from the Gond tribal community of Madhya Pradesh, who had migrated to the city of Bhopal following the success and untimely demise of one pioneering young Gond artist ‘Jangarh Singh Shyam’.
-It resulted in a film 'Jangarh Film-One', which revolves around his absence amidst his legacy in the contemporary art practice of his kin.

-He also made a feature-length documentary Ramkhind, a meditative observation of the everyday life of the people in a Warli village, which has produced some of the finest contemporary painters in its distinctive folk idiom.
+After graduating from film school in 2004, Dutta spent many months interviewing painters from the Gond tribal community of Madhya Pradesh who had migrated to the city of Bhopal following the success and untimely demise of the pioneering young Gond artist, Jangarh Singh Shyam.
+This resulted in the film Jangarh Film-One, which revolves around the absence of Jangarh's legacy in the contemporary art practice of his kin.
+Dutta also made a feature-length documentary Ramkhind, a meditative observation of the everyday life of the people in a Warli village, which has produced some of the finest contemporary painters in its distinctive folk idiom.

-Since Nainsukh in 2010, Dutta's area of interest has focused more specifically towards the art-historical and cultural aspects of the Kangra Valley and the surrounding area, most of his recent work being based in the same region.
+Following Nainsukh in 2010, Dutta's interest focused more specifically on the art-historical and cultural aspects of the Kangra Valley and its surrounding area, with most of his recent work being based in that region.

-In the years 2011–12, Dutta recorded extensive conversations with another eminent Indian art-historian B.N.Goswamy, an authority on Pahari Art, for the production of an archive of his works in twenty volumes.
-Created during the archiving process are two shorts: 'The Museum of Imagination' and 'Field-trip'.
+In the years 2011 to 2012 he recorded extensive conversations with B.N.Goswamy - another eminent Indian art-historian and an authority on Pahari Art - for the production of an archive of Goswamy's works in twenty volumes.
+The short films The Museum of Imagination: A Portrait in Absentia - an abstract portrait of Goswamy - and Field-Trip were created during the archiving process.

-'The Museum of Imagination, A Portrait in Absentia', is an abstract portrait of the art-historian.
-This film was first shown at the Rome Film Festival and then Rotterdam and Oberhausen Film Festivals subsequently.
-Rotterdam called it an extraordinary, intriguing and unconventional portrait.

-Andrea Picard, Chief Curator of "Wavelengths", the Toronto International Film Festival's celebrated avant-garde section, and a columnist for Cinema Scope magazine wrote about the film that "Dutta continues his exploration of Indian art history and culture...The quietude in the film – the quest to understand the silences as much as the conversation – speaks volumes about the weight of art and creativity...
+The Museum of Imagination was first shown at the Rome Film Festival and subsequently at Rotterdam and Oberhausen Film Festivals.
+Andrea Picard, a columnist for Cinema Scope magazine and Chief Curator of Wavelengths, the Toronto International Film Festival's avant-garde section, wrote about the film that, "Dutta continues his exploration of Indian art history and culture...The quietude in the film – the quest to understand the silences as much as the conversation – speaks volumes about the weight of art and creativity...
 While the film exudes precision and grace, its admiration and respect for its subject is awakened outward, never venerated into stasis.
 Studying art is a way of seeing the world; the film's official subtitle, "portrait in absentia" suggests infinitude as Dutta's discerning eye alludes to the images that will forever remain lodged in our memory spurring us on as a life force".